Why choose Mitch as your insurance broker?

 Direct compensation

-If another driver causes a collision, DCPD pays to repair your vehicle, with no deductible.
-It can also cover belongings inside your car, and the cost of a rental while your vehicle is in the shop.
+When another driver is at fault, DCPD covers the cost to repair your vehicle without a deductible.
+It can also pay for damaged belongings inside your car and for a rental while your vehicle is in the shop.

 More about DC-PD